-SPORTS ACTIVITIES: In week 4, more time building up Technical Skills as outlined above is provided to help athletes increase their capacity to perform sports skills with implements like balls, gloves, or bats.
-This also allows the athlete to work on their foundational sport skills prior to more intensive activities associated with Tactical Games that are introduced this week as well.
-Tactical Games are more intensive and competitive, and it is important to gradually expose athletes to these higher demands in the coming weeks.
+SPORTS ACTIVITIES: In week 5, we continue building up Technical Skills as outlined above to help athletes increase their capacity to perform sports skills with implements like balls, gloves, or bats.
+This also allows the athlete to work on their foundational sport skills prior to more intensive activities associated with Tactical Games that are performed this week as well.
+In Week 5 we increase our time playing Tactical Games that are more intensive and competitive.
+It is important to gradually expose athletes to these higher demands in the coming weeks.

-GENERAL CONDITIONING: Use the Week 4 outline from the Conditioning Program as a guide for conducting General Conditioning activities.
+GENERAL CONDITIONING: Use the Week 5 outline from the Conditioning Program as a guide for conducting General Conditioning activities.